SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/trend_micro_deep_security.md

 ## Overview

-Trend Micro Deep Security / Workload Security detect malware, vulnerabilities and any other threats.
+Trend Micro Deep Security / Workload Security detect malware, vulnerabilities and some other threats.
 It protect your physical and virtual servers as well as, your cloud and containers instances.

 {!_shared_content/operations_center/integrations/generated/trend-micro-deep-security_do_not_edit_manually.md!}